yamunabm/time-deposit-take-home-kata/README.md

 ## Important Guidelines
 - The existing `TimeDepositCalculator.updateBalance` method is functioning correctly.
 After refactoring, ensure that the behavior of this method remains unchanged.
 - Your final solution should include **two API endpoints**.
 Do not develop additional endpoints.
-- **Do not** create a pull request or a new branch in the current repository.
+- **Do not** create a pull request or a new branch in the ikigai-digital repository.
 Instead, fork this repository into your own GitHub repository and develop the solution there.

 ## Submission Instructions
 - Include clear instructions on how to run the application.
-- Justify your design choices and any changes made during the refactoring process.